runvnc/algoverse-concept/README.md

 ## A-frame VR

-There is a web technology previously referred to as WebVR, now (I think) called WebXR, that allows browsers in VR headsets to enter into VR mode.
+There are web technologies such as WebXR and WebGL that allows browsers in VR headsets to enter into VR mode and be controlled by VR controllers.
 [A-frame VR](https://aframe.io/) is a library that allows you to use HTML-like markup to declaratively create VR environments in the browser (maybe slightly similar concept to VRML).

 This is the github repo: https://github.com/aframevr/aframe/